Moving To Brazil

 • Inventory in Portuguese (two originals)

-• Inventory should be divided into two separate inventories with first listing used items and the second containing “new” items (i.e. items less than six months old)
+• Divide the inventory into two separate inventories.
+The first inventory should list used items, and the second inventory should contain “new” items, defined as items less than six months old.

-• Inventory must be itemized in detail with brand names, make, model and serial numbers of all electrical items noted
+• Itemize the inventory in detail, including brand names, make, model, and serial numbers for all electrical items.

 • Must show the estimated value of the item in U.S. dollars